heffergm/homework/proto/COMMENTS.md

 ### Notes

 I like the simplicity of this solution.
-However, I couldn't resist building a somewhat more reusable solution as a gem, which is available in the [proto_gem](https://github.com/heffergm/homework/tree/proto_gem/proto) branch.
+However, I couldn't resist building a somewhat more reusable/configurable option as a gem, which is available in the [proto_gem](https://github.com/heffergm/homework/tree/proto_gem/proto) branch.

 ### Requirements